Why Your Brand Needs a Narrow Target Audience and Niche Marketing

 The perfect example of a business that started with a narrow market and then expanded to multiple businesses and markets is Virgin.
 Richard Branson started Virgin Records as a mail order service that sold CDs from a limited number of artists.
 Now the record business has expanded reach customers around the world.
 Branson also expanded his business into other industries such as airline, spaceflight, banking, films, consumer electronics, insurance etc. His business did mail-order record exceptionally well, which helped him build his brand.
 Consumers trusted his brand which helped him launch into other fields more easily.
 When you start to build your brand, start by doing the one thing that differentiates you from your competitors and do everything you can to provide the best service to your target audience.

 Having a well-defined target audience that isn’t too broad is crucial to your brand.
 Identifying the right customers can help you find life-long fans of your products or services.
 In the end, it is also worth mentioning that your brand must offer a solution to a real problem.
 You can’t get people’s attention and turn yourself into a successful brand without being valuable.

 If you are still unsure if you have the correct target audience, please contact us for a consultation and we can help you identify the right audience and design your marketing strategies.

 Originally published at kaitlinzhang.com on December 12, 2017.

 Kaitlin Zhang is an award-winning personal branding consultant, helping entrepreneurs, executives and celebrities manage their online reputation.
+Kaitlin founded Kaitlin Zhang Branding in 2016 serving corporate and personal clients in the USA, UK, Canada and China.
 Follow her blog to learn more about personal branding, corporate branding, digital marketing and reputation management.